 - Reviews policies relating to the Development of long-term financial resources for the school.

-- Prepares for Council discussion any proposed policies for development of financial resources, including capital campaigns, fundraising for annual operating support, gift acceptance and disposition, non-profit or profit making earned income subsidiaries, planned giving, or special events.
+- Prepares for Council discussion any proposed policies for the development of financial resources, including capital campaigns, fundraising for annual operating support, gift acceptance and disposition, non-profit or profit-making earned income subsidiaries, planned giving, or special events.

 - Reviews policies relating to marketing activities that generate earned income and complement development efforts.

 - Develops and monitors annual fundraising plan and timeline per the budgeting timeline.